 The growth of live content has also contributed to this.
 Periscope - Twitter's live video service - has become huge.
 Over 200 million broadcasts have been created on the app, while on iOS and Android more than 110 years' worth of video are watched each day.
 All that, for a product that has only existed for just over a year.

 Use of these services allows brands to offer one-time-only content that cannot be viewed once it's over, which gives marketers a powerful tool to use: urgency.
 Data from Facebook's own live video service shows that users view live videos three times more than regular videos, as well as leaving ten times as many comments.

 For now, expiring content is an excellent way to stand out from the noise and confusion that social media can bring.
-If a user has to choose between viewing several pieces of content, they are most likely to decide on the one that will only be there for a little while.
+If a user has to choose between viewing several pieces of content, they are most likely to decide on the one that will be there for the shortest amount of time.
 Putting an expiration date on content is a great way to gain attention on social media.